desktop/desktop/docs/process/releasing-updates.md

 If a maintainer would like to backport a pull request to the next release, it is their responsibility to co-ordinate with the release owner and ensure they are fine with accepting this work.

-After pushing the branch, an action will create a release Pull Request for it.
+After pushing the branch, a [GitHub Action](https://github.com/desktop/desktop/blob/development/.github/workflows/release-pr.yml) will create a release Pull Request for it.
 If that action fails for whatever reason, you can fall back to using the `yarn draft-release:pr` command, or create it manually.

 Once your release branch is ready to review and ship, ask the other maintainers to review and approve the changes!